kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Sentiment Analysis

-Sentiment analysis estimates tone.
+Sentiment analysis estimates tone
-Tone reflects attitude or emotion.
+Tone reflects attitude or emotion
 Many decisions depend on it

 > Sentiment analysis classifies text by opinion or emotion.
 Applications range from analyzing customer reviews to monitoring social media sentiment about brands or public figures.